gwstaten/wordl/README.md

 ## Prerequisite

 To compile this code, you will need to install make and c++ (17).
+It is recommended to also have [git](https://git-scm.com) installed.
 You will also need to clone this entire repository, using

 ```bash
 git clone https://github.com/gwstaten/wordl